 Rockaway Beach is a charming small town on the northern Oregon coast, 25 miles south of Cannon Beach.
-Predating the Pacific Coast Highway (Highway 101), it has long since been a popular place to visit for tourists.
+Predating the Pacific Coast Highway (Highway 101), it has long since been a popular place to visit for tourists who come here to take advantage of the many things to do along the coast.
 Vacationing families in the 1920s embarked on trains to this small slice of ocean paradise.

 The city's status as a crowded tourist destination has ebbed over the years, but the charm remains the same.
-The seaside splendor includes miles of sandy beaches extending in both directions from town.
-And still today, beach-inspired shops and local restaurants are found in this welcoming community.
+The seaside splendor includes miles of sandy beaches extending in both directions from town, and still today, beach-inspired shops and local restaurants welcome visitors to this coastal community.

-It's the laid-back status and small-town feel that makes Rockaway Beach a sought-after coastal refuge.
+It's the laid-back status and small-town feel that make Rockaway Beach a sought-after coastal refuge.
 That, and an excellent location on the coast that enables several scenic day trips.
-Find your next stop on an Oregon Coast road trip with our list of the top attractions and things to do in Rockaway Beach.
+Find your next stop on an Oregon Coast road trip with our list of the things to do in Rockaway Beach.

 1. Explore Rockaway Beach's Seven Miles of Sand